MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/provision-entra-id-app.md

 Once your application registration is created, you need to grant the corresponding service principal access to your database.
 The following example gives viewer access.
 For other roles, see [Manage database permissions](/azure/data-explorer/manage-database-permissions).

+1. Use the values of Application ID and Tenant ID as copied in the [step above](#set-up-authentication).
-1. Execute the following command in your query editor:
+1. Execute the following command in your query editor, replacing the placeholder values *ApplicationID* and *TenantID* with your actual values:

     ```kusto
     .add database <DatabaseName> viewers ('aadapp=<ApplicationID>;<TenantID>') '<Notes>'